rosshinkley/headless-google-auth/README.md

 Take a look at the [Google NodeJS API Client](https://github.com/google/google-api-nodejs-client) for more information about scopes, authorization schemes, and other API information.

-The [Casper API documentation](http://docs.casperjs.org/en/latest/modules/index.html) is also an excellent resource.
+The [Nightmare API documentation](https://github.com/segmentio/nightmare#api) is also an excellent resource.

 There are also other libraries that accomplish something similar to this one.
 Highlighting the differences: